matthewfeickert/talk-Argonne-lunch-seminar/talk.md

    - binning, sorting, cuts
 - Resulting system can be optimized end-to-end using efficient gradient-based optimization algorithms
    - Exploit advances in deep learning
-- Enables .italic[efficient] computation of gradients and jacobians
+- Enables .italic[efficient] computation of gradients and Jacobians
    - Large benefit to statistical inference
 ]
 .kol-1-2[